Why East Palo Alto

 Does Lily Garipova speak Russian for East Palo Alto transactions?

 Yes.
 Russian is Lily's native language.
-Lily represents Russian-speaking buyers and sellers in East Palo Alto and the broader mid-Peninsula in either Russian or English.
+Lily represents Russian-speaking buyers and sellers in East Palo Alto and the broader mid-Peninsula in either English or Russian.
 Russian-language East Palo Alto page: lilygaripova.com/ru/east-palo-alto-realtor/.

 What is the Menlo-Atherton High School post-2014 boundary and how does it affect EPA buyers?